7 min read

 Full text search capabilities come to Azure Cosmos DB for Apache Cassandra

 Azure Cosmos DB has seen tremendous momentum within the retail industry, given its ability to automatically and instantly scale when traffic is unpredictable without sacrificing performance or cost efficiency.
 Microsoft runs both the Windows store and Xbox Live on Azure Cosmos DB for this very purpose.
 This month, we’re announcing several performance enhancements to Azure Cosmos DB to make it easier and faster for developers to query data stores in Azure Cosmos DB.
-These include the ability to do full text searches in Azure Cosmos DB for Apache Cassandra through a native integration with Azure Cognitive Search.
+These include the ability to do full text searches in Azure Cosmos DB for Apache Cassandra through a native integration with Azure Cognitive Search, and support for GraphQL and REST through Data API builder.

 For more technical detail about these and other updates to Azure Cosmos DB, visit our developer blog.